 Juno Spacecraft Getting Down to Business Around Jupiter

 Juno is equipped with eleven instruments specifically aimed at amassing information on Jupiter’s origins.
 Collecting data to establish the amount of water in the atmosphere, and the possible existence of a solid planetary core.
-Juno is also fitted with a color camera, called JunoCam, which will be taking and posting images of the gas giant throughout it’s mission.)During the first few months of orbit, NASA will test Juno’s instruments, completing final calibrations and collecting some preliminary data.
-Full data collection will begin this October.
-TGNR will be standing-by.